-- (a) Where appropriate, direct the use of alternate contracting and purchasing practices that take account of market realities and modern or innovative contracting and purchasing methods, which are also consistent with public policy of encouraging competition. - (b) Require and approve or disapprove written findings by the public contracting agency that support the awarding of a particular public contract or a class of public contract, without competitive bidding.
+- (a) Where appropriate, direct the use of alternate contraction and purchasing practices that take account of market realities and modern or innovative contracting and purchasing methods, which are also consistent with public policy of encouraging competition. - (b) Require and approve or disapprove written findings by the public contracting agency that support the awarding of a particular public contract or a class of public contract, without competitive bidding.
 The findings must show that the exemption of a contract or class of contracts complies with the requirements of paragraphs (a) and (b) of subsection (2) of this section.

-The findings in support of an exemption from public bidding requirements for the sale of equipment listed in Change Order No. 15 to the operations contract for Metro Central Station are contained in Exhibit "A" to Resolution No. 94-2019.
+The findings in support of an exemption from public bidding requirements for the extension of the Metro South Station operations contract are contained in Exhibit "A" to Resolution No. 94-2003.